115491-talha/BSCS-V-Notes/EC-331 Web Technologies/Topics/Java/1. Fundamentals/Theory.md

 ### Q5 (Concept + Code)

-Explain why this program prints `0` and fix it:
+Explain why this program prints wrong result and fix it:

 ```java
 int a = 5;